 - Mortgage lenders also do a last-minute verbal verification of employment prior to issuing a clear to close as well

 Process Of Verification Of Employment For Mortgage Process

-- The written verification of employment is first done during the mortgage loan underwriting process and normally prior to the conditional approval.
+The written verification of employment is first done during the mortgage underwriting process and normally prior to the conditional approval:

-- The HR manager will either fax or email the completed questionnaire back to the mortgage loan underwriter or to the mortgage loan processor.
+- The HR manager will either fax or email the completed questionnaire back to the mortgage loan underwriter or to the mortgage processor

 Why Is Verification Of Employment For Mortgage Borrowers So Important